-The paper, if written as part of an internship activity, describes the activities carried out by the student, the knowledge and skills acquired in the theoretical and/or applied study, as well as the connections with the state of the art in the field of human-centered artificial intelligence.
+The paper, if written as part of an internship activity, describes the activities carried out by the student, the knowledge and skills acquired in the theoretical and/or applied study, as well as the connections with the state of the art in the field of the applications of human-centered artificial intelligence in the cognitive sciences.
 In this case, the internship activity aimed at the thesis may be carried out at universities, institutions or companies, in Italy or abroad.